greenstick/bootstrapping-package-management-on-exacloud/README.md

   /opt/rocks/bin/python2.6-config
 ```

-If you got any other warnings, check Stackoverflow to make sure they're not important and, if you're feeling ambitious, follow the steps to clear them.
-If having these warnings drives you crazy, look to Step 8 for a known way to clear some of them.
-Note that some warnings cannot be cleared as they require file and directory privileges not available to non-administators on ExaCloud, specifically:
+If you got any other warnings, check Stackoverflow to make sure they're not important and, if you're feeling ambitious, follow the steps to clear them – but be careful; if you're not starting fresh you could upset software that you already have installed.
+I should also note that some warnings cannot be cleared as they require file and directory privileges not available to non-administators on ExaCloud, specifically:
 ```
 Having additional scripts in your path can confuse software installed via Homebrew if the config script overrides a system or Homebrew provided